Memoirs of a Geisha (film): Western box office and reviews

 Memoirs of a Geisha received mixed reviews from Western critics.
 Illinois' Daily Herald said that the "[s]trong acting, meticulously created sets, beautiful visuals, and a compelling story of a celebrity who can't have the one thing she really wants make Geisha memorable".
 The Washington Times called the film "a sumptuously faithful and evocative adaption" while adding that "[c]ontrasting dialects may remain a minor nuisance for some spectators, but the movie can presumably count on the pictorial curiosity of readers who enjoyed Mr. Golden's sense of immersion, both harrowing and [a]esthetic, in the culture of a geisha upbringing in the years that culminated in World War II".

 On Rotten Tomatoes the film has an approval rating of 35% based on 164 reviews with an average rating of 5.40/10; the consensus stated "Less nuanced than its source material, Memoirs of a Geisha may be a lavish production, but it still carries the simplistic air of a soap opera."
-On Metacritic, the film has a score of 54 out of 100, based on reviews from 38 critics, meaning "mixed or average review."
+On Metacritic, the film has a score of 54 out of 100, based on reviews from 38 critics, meaning "mixed or average review".
 Audiences surveyed by CinemaScore gave the film a grade "B+" on scale of A to F.

 In the United States, the film managed $57 million during its box office run.
 The film was facing off against King Kong, The Chronicles of Narnia, and Fun with Dick and Jane during the Christmas holiday.
 On its first week in limited release, the film screening in only eight theaters tallied up an $85,313 per-theater average, which made it second in highest per-theater averages behind Brokeback Mountain for 2005.
 International gross reached $158 million.
-Despite being based in Japan, the film would have greater popularity in the United States than it would Japan.
+Despite being based in Japan, the film would have greater popularity in the United States than it would in Japan.

 The New Statesman criticized Memoirs of a Geishas plot, saying that after Hatsumomo leaves, "the plot loses what little momentum it had and breaks down into one pretty visual after another" and says that the film version "abandons the original's scholarly mien to reveal the soap opera bubbling below".
 The Journal praised Ziyi Zhang, saying that she "exudes a heartbreaking innocence and vulnerability" but said "too much of the character's yearning and despair is concealed behind the mask of white powder and rouge".
 London's The Evening Standard compared Memoirs of a Geisha to Cinderella and praised Gong Li, saying that "Li may be playing the loser of the piece but she saves this film" and Gong "endows Hatsumomo with genuine mystery".
 Eighteen days later, The Evening Standard put Memoirs of a Geisha on its Top Ten Films list.
 Glasgow's Daily Record praised the film, saying the "geisha world is drawn with such intimate detail that it seems timeless until the war, and with it the modern world comes crashing in".